THE QUALITIES OF 'FOLLOWERSHIP'!

 COMING FULL CIRCLE

 I expect you've noticed already that it's no coincidence that the qualities of a good follower overlap those of a good leader.
-A follower is able to assume leader when necessary.
+A follower is able to assume leadership when necessary.
 By training young people to be effective followers, we're training them to be good leaders.

 Here's a neat little tool called 'The Par Eighteen Evaluation".
 It was sent to me by a fellow Scouter that I think could be useful in evaluating a group's performance, both, during training and in actual practical situations: